Under pressure to reopen this fall, school leaders plot unprecedented changes

 In more affluent schools, she added, children may have their own crayons and calculators, but in low-income areas, they share, spreading germs.

-Hanging over these concerns is the question of whether parents would be comforted enough by these tactics to send their kids to school.
-In the days before schools closed last month, some districts saw attendance plummet.

-“Public confidence may not be there yet,” said Michael Casserly, executive director of the Council of Great City Schools, a nonprofit coalition of 76 of the nation’s largest urban public school systems, which is studying these options.
-“We don’t want to open them and people get sick or nobody shows up or some of both.”

-Opening too early could leave schools facing illnesses or lawsuits, or both, said Daniel A. Domench, executive director of AASA, the School Superintendents Association.
+Opening too early could leave schools facing illnesses or lawsuits, or both, said Daniel A. Domenech, executive director of the American Association of School Administrators.
+He’s skeptical, even as his members work to find creative solutions.

 “You would have to tie kids down to their seats to keep them six feet apart,” he said.
 Still, he said, schools are forced to prepare.
 When “the governor says schools are going to open, what choice does a superintendent have?”

-Note: Correction: A previous version of this story misspelled Daniel A. Domenech’s name.